 Nylon 6 and Nylon 6/6 – have very similar mechanical, thermal, and electrical properties.
-Both are available in a variety of colors and formulations that are engineered to meet specific application requirements.
+Both are available in a variety of colours and formulations that are engineered to meet specific application requirements.
 For Nylon 6 chemical resistance view our chart.

-Nylon 6 – is generally manufactured into sheet, rod, and tube via a liquid casting process.
-Casting is often the most cost effective method for producing large diameter rod, tube, and thick sheet.
-This process has the added advantage of allowing manufacturers to create custom near net (irregular) shapes.
+Nylon 6 – is generally manufactured into the sheet, rod, and tube via a liquid casting process.
+Casting is often the most cost-effective method for producing large diameter rods, tubes, and thick sheets.
+This process has the added advantage of allowing manufacturers to create custom near-net (irregular) shapes.
 Near net shapes are useful in the construction of parts that would yield poorly from standard sheet, rod, or tube stock.

 Nylon 6/6 – sheet, rod, and tube are usually produced by melting solid pellets of the polymer and processing them through a thermoplastic extruder.
-Extrusion is a fast and economical method for making small diameter rod, tube, and thin sheet.
-Unlike cast Nylon 6 stock shapes, extruded Nylon 6/6 sheet, rod, and tubing can be manufactured to any length, which can be an advantage for cost effectively yielding finished parts.
+Extrusion is a fast and economical method for making small diameter rods, tubes, and thin sheets.
+Unlike cast Nylon 6 stock shapes, extruded Nylon 6/6 sheet, rod, and tubing can be manufactured to any length, which can be an advantage for cost-effectively yielding finished parts.

 Nylon Grades – Nylon is available in a variety of specialty formulas.
 Molybdenum disulphide-filled (MOS2) and oil-filled nylons have enhanced wear properties often eliminating the need for external lubrication.
 Heat stabilized nylon withstands higher operating temperatures and for enhanced strength and stiffness, nylon is available in glass-filled grades.
 FDA compliant grades of nylon are available for direct food contact.